PiotrBerebecki/create-react-app-demo/README.md

 ### Development technologies and techniques
 ---

-* React Create App - Developing and react apps with no build configuration.
+* Create React App - Developing react apps quickly with no build configuration.
 * Image preloading - Images that will be displayed on the next screen are preloaded to ensure a smoother user experience.
 * Material design - The principles of material design have been followed in order to improve accessibility and usability.
 * ES6 - Effort has been made to use the latest features of the JavaScript language.
 This includes for example: [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) and [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const); [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions); [destructuring assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).